-- 6.10.1 Rules on the handling of loggers are specified in Section II. - 6.10.2 The competitor will take the logger with him after briefing, turn it on, and attach it to his balloon before take-off on the appropriate spot and in the appropriate manner and location. - 6.10.3 After landing, the competitor will detach the logger, turn it off, and return it to the Operations Center or other location designated by the Director in briefing. - 6.10.4 At no time is the competitor allowed to modify the logger's critical settings (see 6.13.3) or interfere with its operation other than specifically instructed by the Director.
+- 6.10.1 Rules on the handling of loggers are specified in Section II. - 6.10.2 The competitor will take the logger with them after the briefing, turn it on, and attach it to their balloon before takeoff at the appropriate spot and in the appropriate manner and location. - 6.10.3 After landing, the competitor will detach the logger, turn it off, and return it to the Operations Center or other location designated by the Director in the briefing. - 6.10.4 At no time is the competitor allowed to modify the logger's critical settings (see 6.13.3) or interfere with its operation other than specifically instructed by the Director.

-6.11 FLIGHT REPORT FORM (FRF) (For events without observers)
+6.11 FLIGHT REPORT FORM (FRF) - when required by the Director

-- 6.11.1 A Flight Report Form (FRF) stating the take-off and landing place and time, estimated task results, landowner related issues, and other relevant data shall be completed and signed by the competitor.
+- 6.11.1 A Flight Report Form (FRF) stating the take-off and landing place and time, estimated task results, landowner-related issues, and other relevant data shall be completed and signed by the competitor. - 6.11.2 Any undue delay in submitting the FRF or any other requested material such as BLS, logger, or unused markers may be penalized up to 100 task points.

-- 6.11.2 The competitor will return the:

-- FRF

-- Logger

-- Any unused markers